 The films should select based on the research questions and interest.
-And also try to identify the interesting events in the selected films, and focus the discussion on the identified events.
-It will halp to attractive the discussion. - films, and focus the discussion on the identified events.
+And also try to identify the interesting events in the selected films, and focus the discussion on the identification. - films, and focus the discussion on the identified events.
 It will help to structure the discussion and provide a good reference for data analysis as well. - The fidelity of the concept design is very important, which fidelity of the prototype should decided by the interests of the study.
 To explore user requirements and needs for the potential design, the low to medium fidelity prototype would be enough, the focus should aim on understand users needs under environmental constraints.